Willamette Valley: Geography

 The valley may be loosely defined as the broad plain of the Willamette, bounded on the west by the Oregon Coast Range and on the east by the Cascade Range.
 It is bounded on the south by the Calapooya Mountains, which separate the headwaters of the Willamette from the Umpqua River valley about 25 mi south of Hidden Valley.
+From an eccological perspective, it continues a little north of the Columbia River into southwestern Washington, up to the Lewis River, but the Willamette River terminates where it flows into the Columbia and gererally this is considered the northern boarder of the basin.
 Interstate 5 (I-5) runs the length of the valley, linking its major communities.

 Because of differing cultural and political interests, the Portland metropolitan area and Tualatin River valley are sometimes not included in the local use of the term, though both are located within the geographical valley.
 Additionally, the east slopes of the Coast Ranges and the west slopes of the Cascade Range from Oakridge to Detroit Lake can be considered part of the Willamette Valley in a cultural sense, despite being mountainous areas.

 Cities in the valley include, from south to north, Cottage Grove, Eugene and Springfield (the two cities form a single populated area, separated in places only by I-5 and/or the McKenzie River), Corvallis, Albany, Dallas, Salem, Keizer, McMinnville, and Hillsboro.
 Parts of other counties lie within the valley (from south to north): Douglas, Lane, Linn, Benton, Polk, Marion, Yamhill, and Washington counties.
 Sometimes the area around Albany and Corvallis and surrounding Benton and Linn counties is referred to locally as the Mid-Valley.
 Marion, Polk, and other counties are sometimes included in the definition of the Mid-Valley.